 But that doesn’t mean seniors can’t find good deals on car insurance.
 Our guide will help you find the cheapest rates for seniors in South Dakota and learn other ways to save on auto insurance premiums.

-- In South Dakota, a 70-year-old driver’s car insurance rates are almost the same for full coverage as for a 65-year-old driver.
+• In South Dakota, a 75-year-old driver pays for a full coverage policy 6% more a 65-year-old driver.

 Cheapest car insurance companies for seniors in South Dakota

-Here are the most affordable full coverage car insurance rates in South Dakota for drivers of different ages:
+Find the cheapest full coverage car insurance rates in South Dakota for drivers of different ages below.

 Compare cheap car insurance quotes for senior drivers in South Dakota